 In spite of the government of Ghana’s strong policy commitments to the kindergarten sector, it continues to face challenges of access and quality.
 The needs at this level are significant:

-- Almost half of all kindergarten teachers have never received any formal training
+- 38% of teachers have never received any formal training

-- Learning materials are in such short supply that there are only enough materials for one workbook between three children
+- Learning materials are in short supply, with one workbook for every three children enrolled

 Kindergarten school infrastructure is grossly inadequate: